elves/elvish/website/ref/language.md

 f from x/y/z
 ```

-This is especially useful when you need to import several modules that are in
+This is especially useful when you need to import several modules that are
-different directories but have the same file name.
+in different directories but have the same file name.
+The alias name must
+be a valid [variable name](#variable).
+For example, `c_prime` is valid but
+`c.prime` is not valid as a module name alias.

 ## Scoping of Imports